 Introduction

 Apple Messages for Business is a service that allows your organization to directly message with your customers using the Messages app.
-You can use the reach feature set to help your customers resolve issues, schedule appointments, make purchases, or make payments with Apple Pay.
+You can use the rich feature set to help your customers resolve issues, schedule appointments, make purchases, or make payments with Apple Pay.
 Businesses engage with a Messaging Service Provider (MSP) to manage customer inquiries through Messages for Business.
-Depending on your configuration, your customers can start a conversation through a Messages for Business entry point from your website, your app, emails and other touch points.
+Depending on your configuration, your customers can start a conversation through a Messages for Business entry point from your website, your app, email, QR codes and other touch points.
 Depending on your configuration, customers can also find your business and start a conversation from within Apple Maps or by tapping on your phone number.

 The first step to communicating with your customers using Messages for Business is through Apple Business Register, where you can create a Messages for Business account.
 As shown in the diagram below, you need an MSP to connect your business to the Messages for Business service.
 An MSP provides the software and services necessary to allow your agents to respond from their consoles to customer messages sent from the Messages app on Apple devices.
 You can find a list of approved MSPs on Apple Business Register.